sccn/sccn.github.io/others/EEGLAB_and_python.md

     since January 1, 2020, is still widely used because a large number of Python libraries are not available in Python 3 -- leading to all kinds of unexpected problems that can slow down a novice programmer.
-Python version libraries stability across platforms can also be a headache.
+-   **Where are my libraries?** Python usually requires the user to install multiple external libraries; this can be tedious and does not come naturally to novices.
+Even experienced users sometimes spend hours getting their library settings right.
+There are also other technical problems related to the operating system and library compatibility that can take hours or days to solve (we speak from experience).
+Python version libraries' stability across platforms can also be a headache -- sometimes, you even have multiple libraries to do the same thing.
 -   **But Python is free.** Why should I have to pay for MATLAB?
 Good conduct in (open) science should transcend discussions on finances.
 We pay for Microsoft or Adobe licenses because the free alternative, even